 What you should do about this interaction:

 You should not rely on a hormonal contraceptive agent as your method of birth control while taking clobazam.
 You should use an additional, non-hormonal form of birth control while you are taking clobazam and for 28 days after you stop taking clobazam.
 Discuss birth control options with the doctor that prescribed clobazam for you and with your gynecologist (OB/GYN).
-If you think that you may be pregnant, contact your doctor right away.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+If you think that you may be pregnant, contact your doctor right away.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.